 Best Orchards for Vermont Apple Picking

-Vermont apple orchards also host events—including live music, yoga, festivals, and cider tastings—and offer farm stands, scenic views, and more.
-Here are seven worthy Vermont apple picking destinations to add to your fall foliage season must-do list.
+Vermont apple orchards also host events—including live music, yoga, festivals, and movie nights—and offer farm stands, scenic views and more.
+Here are seven Vermont apple orchards worth visiting this fall to add to your fall foliage season must-do list.

 Mad Tom Orchard in East Dorset

-Mad Tom Orchard is a timeless, no-frills orchard with apples, maple syrup, cider, donuts—and some of the best scenic views in southern Vermont.
+Mad Tom Orchard is a timeless, no-frills orchard with apples, maple syrup, cider and donuts—and some of the best scenic views you’ll find in southern Vermont.
 The orchard is dog friendly, too.
 (2615 Mad Tom Road, East Dorset; 802-366-8107; madtomorchard.com)

-Burtt’s orchard, located on a former dairy and maple farm, has been offering pick-your-own Vermont apple picking since 2009.
+Burtt’s Apple Orchard, located on a former dairy and maple farm, has been offering pick-your-own Vermont apple picking since 2009.
 Featuring over 40 varieties of apples, Burtt’s includes everything from Honeycrisp to McIntosh to Snowsweet.

 Yates Family Orchard in Monkton

 Yates Family Orchard includes 28 varieties of apples in an orchard originally planted in the 1930s on scenic Monkton Ridge.
 The orchard, located on a quiet dirt road near the Hinesburg-Monkton town line, was purchased by Jessika Yates and her husband, Steven, in 2008.